Dams4953/Dams4953/README.md

 ##

-En formation chez BeCode, je me spécialise en développement web (HTML, SASS, CSS, JavaScript, PHP, SQL, Tailwind, GIT). À la recherche d'un stage de trois mois à partir de juin, ma polyvalence s'étend de la création esthétique de sites web à la gestion des bases de données.
-La pédagogie pratique de BeCode développe mes compétences en travail d'équipe et résolution de problèmes.
+In training at BeCode, I specialize in web development (HTML, SASS, CSS, JavaScript, PHP, SQL, Tailwind, GIT).
+Looking for a three-month internship starting in June, my versatility extends from the aesthetic creation of websites to database management.
+The practical pedagogy of BeCode develops my skills in teamwork and problem solving.

 ## Languages